-The new Dangerous Wild Animal Bill had widespread approval and was passed by the House Agriculture & Natural Resources Committee in a 87-9 vote (the previous Senate Sub-Bill 310 was approved by the committee and was sent to the Senate floor for a vote, passing the Ohio Senate 30-1).
-Governor Kasich is expected to sign SB 310's exotic pet ban into a law soon.
+The new Ohio Dangerous Wild Animal Act had widespread approval and was passed by the House Agriculture & Natural Resources Committee in a 87–9 vote (the previous S.B.
+310 was approved by the committee and was sent to the Senate floor for a vote, passing in the Ohio Senate 30–1; it was later signed into law by Governor Kasich).

 People Who Owned Banned Animals Before the Law Change

 If you lived in the state of Ohio and possessed a "restricted species," you could acquire a permit for the animal(s) by 2014, but there was a catch:

 - You were required to meet strict new regulations including registration.

 - You were required to obtain expensive liability insurance coverage (a one million dollar insurance policy was required of those that possessed a restricted species for educational purposes) and facility standards were enforced.